nist-ionstorage/pdq2/doc/manual.rst

 ------------

 The data connection to a PDQ2 stack is a single, full speed USB, parallel FIFO with byte granularity.
-On the host this looks like a "character device" or "serial port".
+On the host this appears as a "character device" or "serial port".
 Windows users may need to install the FTDI device drivers available at the FTDI web site and enable "Virtual COM port (VCP) emulation" so the device becomes available as a COM port.
 Under Linux the drivers are usually already shipped with the distribution and immediately available.
 Device permissions have to be handled as usual through group membership and udev rules.